 Students cannot have both a microwave and a microfridge; they cannot have both a refrigerator and a microfridge.

 If you prefer to rent a refrigerator or a microfridge, you may contact the Refrigerator Leasing Company, Inc. in Oneonta at 607-431-9525 for more information.

 Can I bring a rug?

 Yes.
 None of the student rooms are carpeted.

 Can I bring a TV?

 Yes.
 Basic cable services are provided in all student rooms free of charge.
 Additional programming is not available for purchase.
-Additional detail can be found in the Housing Policy Guide (pdf).
+Check out the Cable TV page for more details.

 What is the mattress size?